-The damage done by Hurricane Irma across the Caribbean involved widespread devastation not only to private homes, but to public infrastructures.
+Recent events in the Caribbean have involved widespread devastation not only to private homes, but to public infrastructures.
 This latter effect brings additional burdens to any recovery operations; it is difficult to organise, schedule and administer a relief effort without good field communications, logistics re-supply points and feedback about progress being made.

 What role could advanced UAVs with load carrying capacity offer in these circumstances?
-The Sky Hopper Project team analysts and engineers, engaged in the development of a midmass UAV with a target cargo capacity of 100Kg over 100km at 100knots, decided to analyse this prospect.1 needs of the population or for infrastructure repairs.

-Our conjectural mission was to provide relief to the islands of Barbuda and Anguilla; two of the most badly affected in the region.
-These islands provide two usefully different examples for this exercise; Barbuda is small in area with a sparse population of less than two thousand, Anguila is larger and more densely populated with seventeen thousand residents.
+The Sky Hopper Project team analysts and engineers, engaged in the development of a midmass UAV with a target cargo capacity of 100Kg over 100km at 100knots, decided to analyse this prospect.
+1 usefully different examples for this exercise; Barbuda is small in area with a sparse population of less than two thousand, Anguila is larger and more densely populated with eighty thousand residents.
 As we shall see, this difference in density has a bearing on how relief operations might be done.